open-forest-observatory/ofo-argo/docs/admin/manila-share-mounting.md

+---
+nav_order: 10
+---

 # Manila share mounting

 This guide covers mounting a Manila CephFS share to your Kubernetes cluster for persistent storage.

 ## Prerequisites

-- A Kubernetes cluster created with Magnum (see [Cluster Creation guide](cluster-creation-and-resizing.md))
+- A Kubernetes cluster created with Magnum (see [Cluster creation and resizing](cluster-creation-and-resizing.md))
 - `kubectl` configured to connect to the cluster
 - OpenStack application credentials
 - The Manila share already created in OpenStack